 First, the distinction between digital and analog data makes clear why cyber warfare has become a strategic topic only in recent years.
 Although computers have been in use since the end of World War II, in 1986, digital data comprised only 0.6 percent of global data for storage, communications, and broadcasting, increasing to 24 percent in 2000.
 It exploded in 2007, however, reaching 93 percent, while "old" analog information capabilities became noncritical.
 By the second half of the 2000s, information systems-what is usually most critical to any institution or organism-was fully transferred into the digital format.
 This may explain why the number of cyber attack episodes increased in frequency and gravity over the last few years.
 Civilization, including warfare, has turned digital.
 To use the words of Marc Andreessen, "Software has eaten the world."
+19

 Second, the semantic dimension highlights and reflects the heart of networked information systems.
 The objective of ARPAnet, the ancestor of the internet, was to "emphasize robustness and survivability, including the capability to withstand losses of large portions of the underlying networks."
 Packet switching networks are designed to withstand material hardware degradation.
 In cyberspace, the most severe damages are obtained when data are corrupted and their meaning manipulated, as was evident in "Operation Orchard" and Stuxnet.
 In both cases, a maximum effect was obtained because human controllers were manipulated by corrupted command and control systems.
 In addition, the corruption of the industrial controllers that set the speed of rotors in P-1 centrifuges increased the level of sabotage.
+22 was a confused but rich definition, which also led to the development of the first hackers, the sophists, who manipulated words and syntax in order to corrupt meaning.
+What we call cyberspace today is, essentially, a digitalized logos, i.e., the language designed to communicate with machines on anything from physical support through immediate semantic translation of ordering machines or humans, and to Gibson's "consensual hallucination."
+In this digital form of logos, modern sophists act like The Sorcerer's Apprentice of Paul Dukas: the code alters the man-made environment of machines, which causes the machines to alter the physical world by believing wrong arguments or instructions.
+In that sense, the quality of the attack depends first and foremost on the talent of the wizards.